GDPR – What You Need to Know

-The GDPR (General Data Protection Regulation) is a new EU Regulation which will replace the 1995 EU Data Protection Directive (DPD) to significantly enhance the protection of the personal data of EU citizens and increase the obligations on organisations who collect or process personal data.
-It will come into force on 25th May 2018.
+The GDPR (General Data Protection Regulation) is a new EU Regulation which replaces the 1995 EU Data Protection Directive (DPD) to significantly enhance the protection of the personal data of EU citizens and increase the obligations on organisations who collect or process personal data.
+It was implemented on 25th May 2018.
 The regulation builds on many of the 1995 Directive’s requirements for data privacy and security, but includes several new provisions to bolster the rights of data subjects and add harsher penalties for violations.

 Does the GDPR apply to you?

-While the current EU legislation (the 1995 EU Data Protection Directive) governs entities within the EU, the territorial scope of the GDPR is far wider in that it will also apply to non-EU businesses who a) market their products to people in the EU or who b) monitor the behavior of people in the EU.
-In other words, even if you’re based outside of the EU but you control or process the data of EU citizens, the GDPR will apply to you.
+While the current EU legislation (the 1995 EU Data Protection Directive) governs entities within the EU, the territorial scope of the GDPR is far wider in that it also applies to non-EU businesses who a) market their products to people in the EU or who b) monitor the behavior of people in the EU.
+In other words, even if you’re based outside of the EU but you control or process the data of EU citizens, the GDPR applies to you.